DongwooJeong/sql-study/README.md

                 WHERE addr IN ('서울', '경기');
             ```
     - Characteristics of view
-        + A user executes view -> view executes query -> query brings data from the table -> view shows the result to the user
+        + Process: A user executes view -> view executes query -> query brings data from the table -> view shows the result to the user
         + View is basically a read-only, but view can also change the data within the table if satisfies some conditions
     - Why use view?
         + Secure